bharatk21k/lesscode-iac/README.md

 It does not create/destroy any messaging & data stack (yet).
 Feel free to clone and add modules to do that.

 It is an opinionated framework/stack (but generic enough), which helps to automate the creation and destruction of a microservice/ serverless infrastructure for quick build and deployment of APIs, UIs and MQ(Message Q) services.
-It is currently limited to single region for availibility (multi-region, coming soon).
+The architecture fully supports multi-region deployment using route53 geo routing.

 If you are not writing a **monolithic** application then you are either writing a service oriented **(SOA)** or a **microservice** or a **serverless** application.
 Wouldn't it be nice if you could create/destroy those infrastructures on demand?
 That's the motivation behind this project.